mr-idula/wpcode/README.md

 Web Programming Project --> Neighborhood Gems

-This repository contains all of the code as well as pictures of the website I have created for my Web Programming Course (Spring 2023).
+This repository contains the code as well as pictures of the website I have created for my Web Programming Course (Spring 2023).

 Neighborhood Gems is a directory of Atlanta's local businesses.
 Users with access to the login information will be able to